WaylandM/dichroic-mirror-offsets/docs/single_file_plugin.md

 If you would like the plugin to output a single tif file containing all channels, tick the **Merge channels** checkbox, otherwise a tif file will be output for each channel.

+**Lateral offsets changed on 30th October 2020 when the dichroic mirrors were realigned.
+Please ensure that you specify when your images were acquired by checking the appropriate radio button.**

-When you have matched each channel to its DM click **OK** to proceed.
+Click **OK** to proceed.

 ## 4. Choose colour for each channel
 If you asked the plugin to output a composite image, by ticking the **Merge channels** checkbox in the previous dialog, you will be prompted to select a lookup table (LUT) colour for each channel.